pablomarti/one_ring/Readme.md

 - Start Flink
 - Build and run the Beam pipeline

+Note: Flink works only with Java 11 or 8, so this project works with Java 11, and because of that I decided to go with Kotlin to get the nice features that we are missing from newer Java versions.
+For Dataflow this could work with Java 19.

 ### Run Kafka

 You can clone the Kafka mirror from https://github.com/apache/kafka and follow these steps to start the services and produce the messages.
 Here we work